Insegnamento a.a. 2024-2025

 MISSION

-Since the Great Financial Crisis in 2008, alternative investments have been among the fastest-growing asset classes within the investment industry.
-A low interest rate environment, coupled with dramatic shifts in financial markets, has boosted the demand for non-traditional investments.
-As a result, investors have increasingly sought absolute-return strategies that provide positive returns in different market conditions while maintaining a low correlation with traditional assets.
-Against this background, the course aims to provide an in-depth understanding of the main alternative assets and investment strategies employed by private and institutional investors globally.
-The emphasis is on the following macro classes: (i) Public Markets/Liquid Assets, such as hedge funds and liquid alternatives; and (ii) Private Markets/Illiquid Assets, such as private debt, private equity, real estate, and art, as well as sustainable investments (ESG).
-Asset classes will be examined in terms of the following aspects: key characteristics, investment strategies, and portfolio considerations (alternative risk premia and contribution to portfolio performance).
-This is an Engage Course within the CIVICA Bachelor Engage Track developed within the framework of the CIVICA alliance
+Since the 2008 financial crisis, alternative investments have rapidly emerged as a major asset class.
+A low interest rates environment, coupled with dramatic shifts in financial markets, has fueled the demand for non-traditional investments that offer positive returns in diverse market conditions with low correlation to traditional assets.
+This trend has accelerated following the COVID-19 emergency, with the rapid expansion of new industries such as Artificial Intelligence (AI), Digital Assets, and Energy Transition being driven by capital allocation into private markets.
+Building on these premises, the course aims to provide an in-depth understanding of the main alternative assets employed by private and institutional investors globally.
+The emphasis is on the following macro categories: (i) liquid assets, such as hedge funds, and (ii) illiquid assets, including private debt, private equity, real estate, and passion investments.
+These asset classes will be analyzed in relation to their key characteristics, investment strategies, and portfolio considerations, including alternative risk premia and their contribution to portfolio performance.
+To account for the disruptive changes occurring in the industry, key concepts related to sustainable investing and AI will also be discussed.
+This course is part of the Engage Track within the CIVICA Bachelor Engage Track of the CIVICA Alliance framework.

 CONTENT SUMMARY